Skip to content

-If you run a dental practice and your front desk is constantly underwater — answering calls while checking in a patient, chasing insurance authorizations while someone waits at the counter — you’ve probably wondered whether AI can actually help or whether it’s just another system to configure, train, and manage.
+If you run a dental practice and your front desk is constantly underwater — answering calls while checking in a patient, chasing insurance authorizations while someone waits at the counter — you’ve probably wondered whether AI can actually handle the overflow, or whether it’s just another system to configure, train, and manage.

 What dental front desks actually do all day